 Hollywood feuds always grab headlines!
-Gossip lovers and the generally nosy love a ferocious behind the scenes battle.
-And with good reason… the idea that bitter arguments take place behind a glamorous facade is irresistible.
+Gossip lovers and the generally nosy love a ferocious behind-the-scenes battle.
+And for good reason… the idea that bitter arguments take place behind a glamorous facade is irresistible.

-Here are 5 classic cases of feuds between big stars that caused ructions in Tinseltown…
+Here are five classic cases of feuds between big stars that caused ructions in Tinseltown…

 Davis & Crawford

 Bette Davis and Joan Crawford’s epic grudge match was the very definition of a Hollywood feud.
 Sensationally dramatized in a 2017 TV series starring Susan Sarandon as Davis and Jessica Lange as Crawford, the acrimony lasted for decades.